-AUTHORITY / DISCRETION Information - includes items provided to Council for information purposes only that do not require a decision of Council (that is for 'noting')
+AUTHORITY / DISCRETION Information - includes items provided to Council for

+Council (that is for 'noting')

 For Council to note the number and nature of applications considered under delegated authority during November and December 2020.

 Schedule 2 (deemed provisions for local planning schemes) of the Planning and Development (Local Planning Schemes) Regulations 2015 (the Regulations) provide for Council to delegate powers under a local planning scheme to the Chief Executive Officer (CEO), who in turn has delegated them to employees of the City.